-TARGET es 1.2.1 Disruption to energy supply is minimised to 6 hours in 100% of incidents.
-1.2.2 Electricity supply keeps pace with expected growth of 4% per annum.
+TARGET des 1.2.1 Disruption to energy supply is minimised to 6 hours in 100% its of incidents. y, 1.2.2 Electricity supply keeps pace with expected growth of 4% per annum.
 1.2.3 100% of households have basic electricity supply.
 1.3.1 100% of municipal households are fitted with solar water heating geysers.
 1.4.1 100% of street lights and 100% of traffic signals in the CBD are powered by renewable energy.
-1.5.1 Demand management provides a 10% reduction in peak demand.
-1.6 City-wide infrastructure and service delivery provides reduced 1.6.1 Reduces electricity losses to below 5% of bulk supply purchases.
+1.5.1 Demand management provides a 10% reduction in peak . demand. delivery provides reduced 1.6.1 Reduces electricity losses to below 5% of bulk supply purchases.
 VALUE STATEMENT 1.2 City-wide energy infrastructure and service delivery provides a reliable, high quality supply of energy.
 Energy supply meets the anticipated increased demand for electricity specifically, including peak periods.
 1.3 Energy prices are affordable for residents.
 1.4 Use of renewable sources of energy is widespread.
 1.5 Energy production, capacity, storage, management, and distribution rapidly adapts to changing patterns of demand.
-1.6 City-wide infrastructure and service delivery provides reduc electricity losses.
+1.6 City-wide infrastructure and service delivery provides redu electricity losses.
 GOAL By 2030, Msunduzi is a city serviced with quality water and sanitation reticulation, uninterrupted, adequate energy supply, and regular waste removal - for ALL neighbourhoods, communities, and centres of business.